Ukhnaagiin Khürelsükh: Rising through the political ranks (2000–2016)

-Khürelsükh was also successful within his party, having been elected to the Governing Board of the Mongolian People's Revolutionary Party, for eight years starting from 2000.
-In 2008 he was unanimously voted the Secretary-General of the Party.
+Khürelsükh was successful within his party, having been elected to the Governing Board of the Mongolian People's Revolutionary Party for eight years starting from 2000.
+In 2008, he was unanimously voted the Secretary-General of the Party.
 Khürelsükh served as the Secretary-General until 2012, when he resigned.
+In 2008, Khürelsükh was briefly interrogated after being accused of using funds from the bankrupt Savings Bank of Mongolia to purchase a car for personal use.
 In 2012, Khürelsükh was elected Member of Parliament for a third time.
-He was appointed the Deputy Prime Minister of Mongolia in 2013, serving in this role for four years until his appointment as Prime Minister of Mongolia in 2017.
+He was appointed the Deputy Prime Minister of Mongolia in 2013, serving in this role for four years until he was appointed Prime Minister of Mongolia in 2017.
 He was awarded the United Nations Champion for Disaster Risk Reduction in 2017.

 Prime Minister of Mongolia (2017–2021)

-Mongolia's parliament confirmed the nomination of Khürelsükh as the 30th prime minister of Mongolia in October 2017.
+Mongolia's parliament confirmed the nomination of Khürelsükh as the 30th Prime Minister of Mongolia in October 2017.
 Khürelsükh succeeded Jargaltulgyn Erdenebat, who was voted out of office in September 2017 amid allegations of corruption and incompetence.
 During his confirmation hearing, the new prime minister stated “My cabinet... will declare justice again,” and, added, “don’t come to me with illegal acts as well as my cabinet members and don’t pressure us to act illegally.”

-One of Khürelsükh's largest projects is the oil refinery plant in Dornogobi province of Mongolia.
+One of Khürelsükh's largest projects was the oil refinery plant in Dornogovi Province.
 The oil refinery, established with support from India, will be capable of processing 1.5 million tonnes of crude oil per year, or 30,000 barrels per day, which will be enough to cover domestic needs.

+Foreign policy

-He has made significant contributions to Mongolia's foreign relations.
+Khürelsükh has made significant contributions to Mongolia's foreign relations.
 In April 2018, during an official visit to China, Khürelsükh signed 11 bilateral agreements worth $450 million, including a pact for economic and technological cooperation worth 2 billion yuan ($315 million).

-The Prime Minister's visit to the United States of America in September 2018 elevated the cooperation levels between the two countries to expanded comprehensive partnership.
+The Prime Minister's visit to the United States of America in September 2018 elevated the cooperation levels between the two countries to an expanded comprehensive partnership.
 This paved the way for Mongolia and the US to become strategic partners a year later.
-During the historic visit Khürelsükh met the Secretary of State Michael Pompeo to ink the $350 million Millennium Challenge Corporation Mongolia Water Compact.
+During the historic visit, Khürelsükh met the Secretary of State Michael Pompeo to ink the $350 million Millennium Challenge Corporation Mongolia Water Compact.